 - Basic Life Support (BLS) certification exam review and training

 - Required E-texts

 - Lab fees

 MED1130 - Medical Emergencies and Electrocardiograph (15-week | 3 credits)

 - Includes a mandatory 30-hour onsite lab component

-Credit hours from this completed course may be applied toward credits for a degree program offered within the College’s School of Health Studies.
+NOTE: Credit hours from this completed course may be applied toward credits for a degree program offered within the College’s School of Health Studies.

 Applies Towards the Following Certificates

 - EKG Technician Training Program : EKG Technician Training Program